The Complexity of Shake Slice Knots: The Examples; Proof of the Main Theorem

+The proof splits into three cases: $n=0$, for which one can check explicitly using the untwisted genus-one Seifert surface for $P(U)$ that $\Delta_P(t) = 1$, agreeing with the formula in the proposition.
+The remaining cases $n < 0$ and $n > 0$ turn out the same since $\Delta_{-n}(t) = \Delta_{n}(t)$.
+We will verify the formula for $n>0$ and see along the way why it is invariant under negating $n$.

-\begin{proof} We will prove the formula for $\Delta_n(t)$ by giving a general process for reducing $tA_n - A^T$ into the block sum of a 4-by-4 matrix depending on $n$ and the matrix $-\one_{2n-2}$.
-This process consists of a sequence of elementary row and column operations followed by cyclically permuting an odd number of rows and so the determinant remains unchanged.
-We will easily be able to compute the determinant of the 4-by-4 for general $n$ and this will give us the formula for $\Delta_n(K)$.
-We will verify the remaining claims by direct computation.
+We will reduce $tA_n - A^T$ into the block sum of a 4-by-4 matrix depending on $n$ and the matrix $-\one_{2n-2}$.
+This process consists of a sequence of elementary row and column operations followed by cyclically permuting an odd number of rows, all of which preserves the determinant.
+We describe this process by an example, and claim that it is clear from this example that the process can be completed for any $n \ne 0$.
+Let $n\ge 0$ be given ($n=6$ in the example) and let: